-Speak to your landlord about any building safety concerns.
+Speak to your Resident Assistant (RA) or contact the Department of Housing and Residence Life about any building safety concerns.
 In addition to building safety features, you can monitor your own habits to greatly reduce fire hazards.
 The following items are especially important to reduce the risk of a fire.

 Fire Safety Concerns

 Each building has unique properties and safety issues, check out the Fire Safety Checklist intended as a guide for assessing a potential rental property.

 - Investigate the recommended detection features and fire escape routes.